mmajis/jpackage-natives/README.md

 # Native Executables with Java jpackage tool

-This is a test to see how `jpackage` native executables work out with Github Actions.
+This is a test and example to see how `jpackage` native executables work out with Github Actions.

 The app is a simple hello world built with Gradle and packaged with the [The Badass JLink Plugin](https://badass-jlink-plugin.beryx.org/releases/latest/) which essentially runs `jpackage`.